EarthyScience/SINDBAD/docs/src/pages/develop/sindbad_types.md

 ## ExperimentTypes.jl
 **Defines types for experiment configuration and execution.**

-This file defines the `ExperimentType` abstract type and its subtypes, which contains types for controlling model runs:
+This file defines the `ExperimentTypes` abstract type and its subtypes, which contains types for controlling model runs:
 - `RunFlag`: Boolean flags for various model behaviors (e.g., `DoSpinupTEM`, `DoSaveInfo`)
 - `ParallelizationPackage`: Options for parallelization (`ThreadsParallelization`, `QbmapParallelization`)
 - `OutputStrategy`: Controls for model output behavior (`DoOutputAll`, `DoSaveSingleFile`)